L13/vscode-projects/README.md

 ![Projects](images/previews/preview.png)

-## What's new in Projects 0.17.0
+## What's new in Projects 0.18.0

-- Added detection for subfolders in a folder.
+- Added groups for favorites and workspaces.
-- Added project/workspace path to status bar.
+- Added `Group` to `l13Projects.sortWorkspacesBy`.
+- Changed context group for `Open in current Window` and `Open in new Window`.

 ## Index